- If your default printer keeps changing, it might be because of an outdated operating system.

 - Another effective fix for this issue is to remove old printer connections from your registry.

-When you use more than one printer, it is extremely annoying when the default printer keeps changing all the time.
-Before hitting the print button, you always have to check which is the current printer available, so that you don’t use the wrong printer.
+Using more than one printer is extremely annoying when the default printer keeps changing all the time.
+Before hitting the print button, you always have to check the current printer available, so you don’t use the wrong printer.

 If you want to prevent your default printer from changing, you can use one of the workarounds listed below.

 Below are some of the causes of the default printer keeps changing issue: